GulfCon 2026

 Resilience is the capacity of a person or community, including the socioeconomic and natural systems, to adapt positively when faced with extreme events and adversity (e.g., sea level rise, extreme events, human impacts), and cope with abnormal or unexpected threats without changing beyond recognition.

 The purpose of this session is to establish dialog and facilitate coordination and collaboration to identify individual, community, and/or coastal resilience needs and gaps.
-Abstracts submitted to this session should focus on the interconnected network of systems that directly affect humans and/or society, including the socioeconomic, ecological, and built environments.
+Presentations will focus on the interconnected network of systems that directly affect humans and/or society, including the socioeconomic, ecological, and built environments.

 Researchers, environmental managers, and policymakers use information to make important decisions about the environment and inform restoration activities, among a great many other things.
 While several applications and data portals have been developed to address the wealth of information that has been generated, we have yet to answer the question of how to integrate, synthesize, and distribute the information now available to effectively inform environmental management, restoration efforts, future response strategies, community members, and Gulf research priorities.